-As Infinis Energy Limited is no longer part of the Infinis group of companies which operate the landfill gas business, references in this statement to we, us, Infinis and the Infinis group now relate to Infinis Energy Management Limited which oversees group governance on behalf of itself, Infinis Energy Group Holdings Limited and all of the UK subsidiaries of Infinis Energy Group Holdings Limited including IES.
+This is the third anti-slavery statement published in relation to the activities of the Infinis group of companies in accordance with the Modern Slavery Act 2015.
+In this statement, references to we, us, Infinis and the Infinis group relate to Infinis Energy Management Limited which oversees group governance on behalf of itself, its holding company, Infinis Energy Group Holdings Limited and all of the subsidiaries of Infinis Energy Group Holdings Limited, including Infinis Energy Services Limited (IES).

 Infinis continues to conduct all of its business in an honest and ethical manner.
 Corporate social responsibility, including ensuring that we only purchase from responsible supply chains, remains a cornerstone of our business and we maintain our zero-tolerance approach to slavery and human trafficking (modern slavery).